zkonduit/ezkl-docs/JS_Bindings/Hub.md

 # Hub

-The EZKL Hub library is a set of tools to make interacting with [EZKL Hub](https://hub.ezkl.xyz) in your application easier than ever.
+The EZKL Hub is a set of tools to make interacting with [EZKL Hub](https://hub.ezkl.xyz) in your application easier than ever.

 ---